masx200/docker_mcp_server/README.md

 # Docker MCP Server

-This module provides a  implementation of a Model Context Protocol MCP server for Docker commands using the [`mcp_mediator`](https://github.com/makbn/mcp_mediator) core framework.
-Docker MCP Servr uses the MCP Mediator automactic MCP Server generation feature to generate MCP Tools for the existing Docker commands using `@McpTool` and minimal description.
+This module provides an implementation of a **Model Context Protocol** MCP server for Docker commands, powered by the [`mcp_mediator`](https://github.com/makbn/mcp_mediator) core framework.
+The Docker MCP Server utilizes the **automatic server generation** feature of MCP Mediator to expose existing Docker commands as MCP Tools.
+Each command is optionally annotated with `@McpTool` along with a minimal description to enhance tool discoverability and usability.

-Check all the supported commands [here](#supported-docker-commands-as-mcp-server-tools).
+👉 See the full list of supported commands [here](#supported-docker-commands-as-mcp-server-tools).

 ![Docker MCP Server](./.github/static/docker_mcp_server_inspect.png)